matthewsamuel95/ACM-ICPC-Algorithms/CONTRIBUTING.md

+#### File Placement:

+For example, math problems should go in Math/{Problem Title}/{Your File Name}

+Make sure your file is saved in your programming language's file extension (e.g. *.java, *.c, *.py, etc.)

+If a title of a problem already exists and you have another solution, upload your solution within the same subfolder.

+If you have used a different language then put it in Math/{Name of Problem}/{Language}/{File Name}.

+Similarly, if the topic is not related to Math, then put it in its closest related folder (e.g. Sorting topics should go under the "Sorting" folder.

 ###### Pre-requisites:
 Install Git:
 *Are you a first time user and just beginning with Open-Source projects?
 No problem!
 Here's [how you can install Git on your computer](https://www.digitalocean.com/community/tutorials/how-to-contribute-to-open-source-getting-started-with-git)*